dpvitt/notes/README.md

 ### Running the application:

-The project uses a launch script called `manage.py`.
+The project uses a launch script called `manage.py`, when returning to the project you will need to restart your virtual environment.

+- Run `source venv/bin/activate` to reactivate the virtual environment
 - Run the application: `python manage.py runserver`
 - Run unit tests: `python manage.py test`

-- Run shell commands: `python manage.py shell`
-- Run db migration commands: `python manage.py db`
+To deactivate the *virtualenv*, run `deactivate`.